fnordoglargh/metametalmapper/README.md

 If you don't like the standard settings from `settings.py`, try to change the properties to something that works for you.
 The file pattern is `releases_per_year_*`.
 Note that a JSON file of the release data is also exported.

+#### Bands formed per year

+Files named `bands_formed_*` give an overview of how many bands formed over the years.
+The time frame is decided by the oldest and newest bands.
+Years with no within the time span will be added automatically.
+Columns are sorted left to right by total amount of formed bands.

 #### HTML reports